thoughton/HelloSDL-tlh/README.md

 To be able to build this code after initial git cloning, you should only need to alter the following two settings in the Target's Build Settings within Xcode:

- A. Add to the "Header Search Paths" setting: the directory that contains the "SDL" sub-directory that contains your SDL headers (SDL.h, etc.)
+ 1. Add to the "Header Search Paths" setting: the directory that contains the "SDL" sub-directory that contains your SDL headers (SDL.h, etc.)

- B. Add to the "Library Search Paths" setting: the directory that contains the "SDL" sub-directory that contains your SDL libraries (libSDL.dylib, etc.)
+ 2. Add to the "Library Search Paths" setting: the directory that contains the "SDL" sub-directory that contains your SDL libraries (libSDL.dylib, etc.)

 And that's it.
 At this point the project should compile without a hitch, and the resulting app should be redistributable and relocatable without a problem.